edgedb/easy-edgedb/chapter14/index.md

 {default::Vampire {name: 'Count Dracula', age: 800}}
 ```

 So far that's the same as just `select Vampire: {name, age}`.
 But it becomes very useful in our query before, where we wanted to access multiple types.
-Now we can select all the `MinorVampire` types and their master:
+Now we can select all the `MinorVampire` objects and their master:

 ```edgeql
 select MinorVampire {